 In our survey of over 300 small businesses, we found that almost a quarter (23.7%) of respondents increased their 401(k) match this year.
 Counting only the employers that did make a change to their plan, we found that 41% of respondents increased their 401(k) match.
 In other words, employers are already making moves to improve their benefits package and compete in a still-hot labor market.

 Employers are also adopting plan features that can reduce the stress of saving for their employees.
 31% of employers who made a change to their plan in the last year introduced auto-enrollment.
-Additionally, 18% of the same group relaxed eligibility standards for plan participation over this time.
+Additionally, 18% of the same group relaxed eligibility standards for employees over this time.
 These changes demonstrate the ways in which employers are boosting their benefits offerings and retention efforts.

 If you're looking for a way to increase employee retention, expanding the retirement benefits one offers is a good place to start.
 Our research shows that employees highly value retirement benefits, meaning they can be a potent tool in recruitment and retention efforts.